aftersound/weave/docs/lifecycle-management-under-cap-component-structure.md

 GET: http://localhost/echo?q1=q1v1&q2=q2v1&q2=q2v2&q3=q3v1&q4=q4v1
 ```

-It is not available if Weave instance is running with bare core.
+It is not available if Weave instance is running with bare core and DemoServiceExecutor component package installed as extension.

 - create a service metadata JSON using service metadata management service call